Lin Wood Is Truly Deranged And Committing Sedition

-Category: World Politics Hits: 5[Above: From December 3, Trump Team lawyer Lin Wood tells a MAGA crowd not to vote in the Georgia Runoffs.]
+Category: World Politics Hits: 6[Above: From December 3, Trump Team lawyer Lin Wood tells a MAGA crowd not to vote in the Georgia Runoffs.]
 Trump Team lawyer Lin Wood is preaching sedition and violence again on Twitter.
 And Trump is retweeting that shite.
 It's not just the Banana Republic "throw your opponents in jail, lock her up" nonsense that Trump has endorsed for years, Lin Wood wants to jail state officials who simply counted and reported the votes cast by citizens in their state.
 It is past time for Lin to lose his law license.
 One has to assume he cares more for the income he can make fleecing MAGA types than the practice of law.
 Also, Lin Wood has told his people to

 Read more https://crooksandliars.com/2020/12/lin-wood-truly-deranged-and-committing